claudiokerekes/docker-rails/README.md

 ### API request

-POint your browser to `localhost:80:posts` to see the 10 created posts.
+Point your browser to `localhost:80:posts` to see the 10 created posts.